MIM-104 Patriot: Demands on Patriot systems

 Including the United States, 18 countries operate Patriot missile systems.
 Outside the US, only Japan's Mitsubishi Heavy Industries appears to build Patriot missiles, under licence from various US companies.
 This has led to a demand on the US Army.
 Patriot batteries are the most deployed units in the US Army by early 2021.
-Some units have had a 6-month deployment extended up to 15 months.
+Some units have had a six-month deployment extended up to 15 months.
 The missile is currently being used in active service in Saudi Arabia.
 In active use by the IDF in the "southern Negev desert".
 The Patriot missile batteries are also seeing active service in Ukraine, where there are three batteries in service.
 To refill US stockpiles, Japan has modified its export rules to allow export of missiles to the United States.
-Previously only specific components could be exported now entire missiles can be exported.
+Previously only specific components could be exported; now entire missiles can be exported.
 They cannot be sent directly to Ukraine, however they can backfill US stockpiles.
 Recent withdrawal of the missiles from the Middle East were done to help deal with a potential crisis in the Pacific.
 Likewise Germany has withdrawn its three Patriot units from Poland.

-NATO has announced a plan to purchase some 1000 Patriot missiles.
-A $5.5 billion contract has been awarded to Raytheon and MBDA to establish a new production facility in Germany.
+In January 2024, NATO announced a plan to purchase approximately 1000 Patriot missiles.
+A $5.5 billion contract was awarded to Raytheon and MBDA to establish a new production facility in Germany.
 The U.S. is also ramping up production domestically.
 In 2018, Lockheed Martin was building 350 PAC-3 MSE missiles annually and was working to ramp up its production to 500 missiles a year prior to Russia's full-scale invasion of Ukraine in February 2022.
-In December 2023, Lockheed hit their production goal of 500 missiles per year, and is "fully funded by the U.S. Army to build 550 missiles annually" at its new 85,000 square-foot Camden, Arkansas facility.
+In December 2023, Lockheed hit their production goal of 500 missiles per year, and is "fully funded by the U.S. Army to build 550 missiles annually" at its new 85,000-square-foot Camden, Arkansas facility.
 Lockheed has announced plans to ramp up production of PAC-3 MSE interceptors to 650 annually by 2027, though it notes this will be done through internal investment, having not received Army funding for the production increase.
 Lockheed also intends to increase export shipments for the missile, with six new international customers signing letters of approval in 2023.
-Aerojet Rocketdyne, which produces the PAC-3 MSE motor, opened a 51,000 square foot production facility next to Lockheed's Camden site in 2022, and has increased rocket motor production by 60% from 70,000 in 2021 to 115,000 in 2023 across all types including the PAC-3 MSE rocket motor.
+Aerojet Rocketdyne, which produces the PAC-3 MSE motor, opened a 51,000-square-foot production facility next to Lockheed's Camden site in 2022, and has increased rocket motor production by 60% from 70,000 in 2021 to 115,000 in 2023 across all types including the PAC-3 MSE rocket motor.